Back to Reference

 Guru vs. Hebbia

-When deciding between Hebbia and Guru, it’s essential to understand how the two tools align with your team’s priorities.
-Guru is built for seamless knowledge sharing across teams, while Hebbia focuses on deep, AI-driven search.
-Let’s break down how they compare:
+When deciding between Hebbia and Guru, it's essential to understand how the two tools align with your team's priorities.
+Guru is built for seamless knowledge sharing across teams, while Hebbia focuses on deep, AI-driven search—a key capability, as reports show over 80% of enterprises are expected to assimilate generative AI by 2026.
+Let's break down how they compare:

 Guru's strengths